Santosh-Gupta/Research2Vec/README.md

 I am hoping to get as much feedback as possible.
 I am specifically looking for cases where you feel that the recommender should have given a particular paper in the top results, but didn't.
 I am hoping to make an evaluation toolkit (kinda like Facebook SentEval https://github.com/facebookresearch/SentEval ) that I can use to tune the hyperparameters.

+This feedback will also be helpful in my future plans, where I am planning on incorporating several other measures of similarity, and then use a attention mechanism to weight them for a final similarity.
+One method of content analysis I would really like to use is Contextual Salience https://arxiv.org/abs/1803.08493.
+Another was something another Redditor just pointed out is cite2vec https://matthewberger.github.io/papers/cite2vec.pdf

 The most useful feedback are any papers you feel that should have been included in the top results, but weren't.
 Also, if you see any results that just look totally off, that would be helpful too.

 Of course, I would very much appreciate whatever feedback, questions, comments, thoughts you have on this project.